jiayicui24/ACC102_Track2_Tech-Stock-Analysis/README.md

 ACC102 Mini Assignment | Track 2: GitHub Data Analysis Project

 This project evaluates the risk and return performance of three major U.S. technology stocks — Apple (AAPL), Microsoft (MSFT), and NVIDIA (NVDA) — from 2020 to 2025.
-The analysis focuses on cumulative returns, annualized returns, volatility, and maximum drawdown, aiming to provide investors with a clear comparison of their growth potential and risk profiles.1.
-Project Purpose
+The analysis focuses on cumulative returns, annualized returns, volatility, and maximum drawdown, aiming to provide investors with a clear comparison of their growth potential and risk profiles.

+1. Project Purpose

 The primary goal is to conduct a comparative risk-return analysis of three leading tech giants, highlighting the trade-off between performance and risk.
 By examining metrics such as volatility and maximum drawdown, this project helps users understand the risk-adjusted performance of growth-oriented versus more stable tech stocks, supporting more informed investment decisions.